 How common is erectile dysfunction?

 - There is in all studies a steep age-related increase.

 - Accurate estimates are difficult to obtain, as many patients fail to seek any medical help.
 The best available data indicate that 52% of men in the USA between 40 and 70 years of age suffer from erectile dysfunction.
 At least 30 to 50 million men in the USA and at least 150 million men globally have ED.

 - In the Cologne study of men aged 30-80 years, the prevalence of ED was 19.2%, with a steep age-related increase from 2.3% to 53.4%.

 - Only about 10-20% of patients with ED are believed to have a solely psychogenic cause but psychogenic factors are often present in those who are diagnosed as having a physical cause.

 Risk factors for erectile dysfunction

-It is important that underlying diseases and causative conditions do not go undetected.
-There are many different causes, including many drugs:
+It is important that underlying diseases and causative conditions of erectile dysfunction do not go undetected.
+There are many different causes of erectile dysfunction, including many drugs: